 I would not sell thy confidence, For all the pearls that strew The ocean's bed or all the gems That sparkle in Peru."
-25
+26

 The poem appears to accept the proposal that someone, perhaps Eliza, become a secret bride.
 In the poem the bride has not joined herself to the beloved in the eternal wreath of fate.
-It is not certain when Eliza wrote this poem, or when the woman in the poem agreed to entwine herself with her dearest.
-The poem suggests a sensuality and secrecy that is not present in Eliza Snow's other works and that were hallmarks of Dr. Bennett.
+The poem is too sensual to suppose it was actually intended for a maidenly friend for her wedding day.
+It is not certain when Eliza wrote this poem, or when the woman in the poem planned to entwine herself with her dearest.
+Given Eliza's later poetic language, it appears this poem could have been addressed to Dr. Bennett.

 Joseph Smith publicly cut Bennett off from the Church in June 1842.
-This reversed Joseph's earlier plan to show Bennett mercy, when Joseph believed Bennett a mere participant.
-Eliza's father's decided to leave Nauvoo the day after Bennett's ouster, though it would take Oliver Snow a week to arrange all his affairs in support of the departure.
-26 This timing suggests Oliver might have been one of the many guilty individuals who was never publicly exposed.
+Eliza's father, Oliver Snow, decided to leave Nauvoo the day after Bennett's ouster, departing a week later after putting his affairs in order.
+27 This timing suggests Oliver might have been one of the many guilty individuals who was never publicly exposed.
 Eliza remained in Nauvoo and moved into the home of Sarah Cleveland, one of Emma's Relief Society counselors.
 If she had been willing to fulfil the promise of her poem, entwining herself with her "dearest," she could have been carrying the seducer's child.